nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ---
 layout: post
-title: "The tiny-team framework: How Atmos optimized its tech stack around code efficiency"
+title: "The tiny-team framework: How we optimized our tech stack around code efficiency"
 date: 2022-05-10 08:00:00 -0700
 tags: ["Essay"]
 ---